 At CDW, everything we do revolves around meeting the needs of our customers.

-CDW's integrated technology solutions and services helped more than 250,000 business, government, education and healthcare customers in more than 150 countries navigate an increasingly complex IT landscape and optimize the return on their technology investment.
+CDW's integrated technology solutions and services helped approximately 250,000 business, government, education and healthcare customers in 150 countries navigate an increasingly complex IT landscape and optimize the return on their technology investment.

 CEO STAKEHOLDER LETTER